Code-Institute-Submissions/trent_dip_in_fsswd_project_1/README.md

 # Milestone Project 1 User Centric Front-End Development - SgCarpark Bot
 ## Introduction
-The aim of the static website is to serve as a front facing website to promote my telegram chatbot.
+The aim of the static website is to serve as a front facing website to promote a telegram chatbot.
 It shows the motivations, functions, features and limitations of the chat bot.

 ## Demo